timothybroome/london-stop-search/README.md

 Once the needs from the dataset has been extracted and visualised, the data-set can be optimised for performance.
 This can be done by creating aggregated totals per month and finding all available permutations per value.

+## 6 Make use of SSR

+The dataset os >300mb; a small proportion of which is rendered to the frontend.
+NextJS and Vercels Serverside rendering capablity shoud be used to only return the data to be rendered to the client